-In the past, Capcom has both sued and been sued over copyright infringement.
-In addition, as the company expands its business domain, it is possible Capcom may be taken to court in the future over product liability, labor or intellectual property rights related issues.
+As we expand our business domain, it is possible we may be taken to court in the future over product liability, labor or intellectual property rights related issues.
 As a result, depending on the type of lawsuit and the amount claimed in the lawsuit, there is a risk of this adversely affecting our business results and financial position.

 To address this, we have been taking a variety of measures to reduce the risk of litigation globally.

 It is possible for our hardware, software and databases to be compromised through unauthorized access via computer viruses, technology exceeding our assumptions or other unforeseeable events.
 Accordingly, in the event that confidential information related to individual persons or game development was leaked, damages may have to be paid, our image may be tarnished and development may be brought to a halt.
-Therefore, these incidents may negatively affect the operating results and financial position of Capcom.
+Therefore, these incidents may negatively affect our operating results and financial position.